masonfmatthews/rails_assignments/assignments/github_profile/README.md

 ## Deliverables

 * **A Repository.** Create your own repository for this assignment.
 * **A test suite.** Build your application using TDD.
-Your test suite must include unit tests, controller tests, and at least two integration tests.
+Your test suite must include unit tests and controller tests.

 ## Normal Mode